-Just like in real life, sunflower tattoos are incredibly striking.
-Especially when surrounded by other flowers, a sunflower’s vibrant yellow coloring and size allows it to stand out from the crowd — something it likely has in common with the person donning it.
-Sunflowers are also commonly associated with good luck, happiness, and new beginnings, making them a popular tattoo for people who are embarking on a new phase of their life.
+Just like the real-life blooms, sunflower tattoos are incredibly striking.
+A sunflower’s vibrant yellow and impressive size makes it stand out from the crowd — something it likely has in common with the person wearing it.
+Sunflowers are commonly associated with good luck, happiness, and new beginnings.

-Like sunflowers, tulips also tend to make wonderful tattoos when done in color.
-As a bulb flower, they are incredibly resilient and come back to life year-after-year.
-As a symbol of rebirth and determination, tulips are a popular choice among men and women who recently overcame a difficult obstacle.
+Like sunflowers, tulips make wonderful tattoos when inked in full color.
+As a bulb flower, the tulip is incredibly resilient and comes back to life year after year.
+As they symbolize rebirth and determination, tulips are a popular choice for people who have recently overcome a difficult obstacle.

-In very recent years, lilies have come to be closely associated with Christianity, as they’re believed to represent the Virgin Mary, Easter, death, and rebirth.
-But in addition to religion, lilies have long represented devotion, commitment, and friendship.
-Though they look beautiful almost anywhere, people usually choose to place lilies on their ankles, shoulders, feet, and backs.
+In recent years, lilies have come to be closely associated with Christianity, as they’re believed to symbolize the Virgin Mary, Easter, death, and rebirth.
+Lilies have long represented devotion, commitment, and friendship.

-Depending on where your travels take you, the hibiscus flower holds many different meanings.
-In China, the hibiscus is closely related to femininity, beauty, and purity.
-In Korean culture, a hibiscus is a symbol of immortality.
-In Hawaii, where the hibiscus is their state flower, it stands for freedom and ease.
-When connected to Hawaii and other Pacific islands, the tattoo typically symbolizes a laid-back lifestyle.
+The hibiscus flower holds many different meanings depending on the region.
+In China, it is closely related to femininity, beauty, and purity; however, in Korean culture, the hibiscus is a symbol of immortality.
+The hibiscus is the state flower of Hawaii, and there the bright bloom stands for freedom and ease.